SCYou27/Projects_ASCON/project_U-Os/0005_attack/README.md

 <h3 id=U-Os-attack>Attack (Testing) traces</h3>

-<p>Note that in these 10000 encryptions for recording, we had each 10 share the same key.
-For example, the first traces in "Raw/Raw_TS_0000.zip", "Raw/Raw_TS_0010.zip", ..., "Raw/Raw_TS_0090.zip" were recorded from encryptions with the same key.</p>

 <p>In this attack stage, we do not need the intermediate values but need only the pre-generated I/O date for verifying the correctness of our recovered key by SASCA.
 Hoever, for the convenience of our attack, we still rearranged the pre-generated I/O data with the following code:</p>

 <ul>